Scottish Salmon Company Planning Application for Millstone Point, North Arran

 Specific Guidance on Key Points for Your Objection

-We have grouped some points to include in your own objections under these separate headings which are as follows:
+We have grouped some points to include in your own objections under separate headings which are as follows:

 Scottish Salmon Company and their ‘public consultation’